 Andy Smythe’s “Leviathan” Imagines a World That Works for Everyone

 The London songwriter Andy Smythe has been making music for twenty years now, with eight albums’ worth of carefully crafted songs that have caught the attention of notable figures like Mike Scott from The Waterboys.
-He’s the kind of artist who plays everything himself (guitars, bass, piano, organ, blues harp, you name it) and has a voice that sits somewhere between Nick Drake and Jeff Buckley.
+He is the type of musician who handles everything himself (guitars, bass, piano, organ, blues harp, you name it) and has a voice that is a cross between Nick Drake and Jeff Buckley.

 Man, Music, Musician, Artist, Singer, Piano, Roland, Keys, Keyboard, Mic, Stand, Door, Studio, Chair, Class, Headphones, Room, Space, Brown, Beige, BBC, Radio, Kent